-1. Contract Reference C19EWRSFWK09224

-2. Buyer UK Covid-19 Public Inquiry c/o Cabinet Office

-70 Whitehal

-London

-SW1A 2AS

-United Kingo dom

-nto this Contract, the Buyer is acting as part of the Crown and the Supplier ited as contracting with the Crown as a whole.

-3. Supplier University of f Warwick,

-Warwick Me dical School,

-Coventry,

-CV4 8UW

-4. The Contract This Contrac ct between the Buyer and the Supplier is for the supply of Deliverables.

-· · The Supplier shall supply the Deliverables described below on the terms set out in this Order Form and the attached contract conditions ("Conditions") and Annexes.
+1. Contract CISF02025 33EIV Reference (Supplier re f: C20282) 2.
+Buyer UK Covid-19 Public Inquiry c/o Cabinet Office 70 Whitehall London SW1A 2AS United Kingd om ("our" "we" "Buyer") THE RESERVE THE PARTY AND THE to this Contract, the Buyer is acting as part of the Crown and the Supplier ed as contracting with the Crown as a whole.
+3. Supplier EDINBURGH INNOVATIONS LIMITED, a company incorporated in Scotland under the Companies Acts (Company Number SC148048) and having its registered office a The University of Edinburgh, Old College, South Bridge, Edinburgh EH8 9YL ("EIL", "Supplier" "you").
+Edinburgh, SC005336 ir wholly owned subsidiary of The University Court of the University of Irgh , a charitable body registered in Scotland under registration number 336 incorporated under the Universities (Scotland) Acts and having its main strative offices at Old College, South Bridge, Edinburgh EH8 9YL (the rsity").
+4. The Contract This Contract between the Buyer and the Supplier is for the supply of Deliverables.
+The Supplier shall supply the Deliverables described below on the terms set out in this Order Form and the attached contract conditions ("Conditions") and Annexes.
 Unless the context otherwise requires, capitalised expressions used in this Order Form have the same meanings as in the Conditions.

-5. Deliverables Goods None

-Services as set out in Annex 2 - Specification

-6. Specification The specification of the Deliverables is as set out in Annex 2 - Specification
+5. Deliverables Goods None Services as set out in Annex 2 - Specification 6.
+Specification The specification of the Deliverables is as set out in Annex 2 - Specification 7.
+Start Date 20/03/2025 8.
+Expiry Date 31/07/2025

-7. Start Date While the agreement takes effect from 08/11/2024, the Terms and Conditions of the Contract apply retrospectively from 15/03/2024.

-8. Expiry Date 29 / 12 / 2025

-9. Extension Period Not applicable 10.
-Buyer Cause Not applicable 11.
+9. Extension Period Not applicable 10. - Any Material Breach of the obligations of the Buyer or any other default, act, omission, negligence or statement of the Buyer, of its employees, servants, agents in connection with or in relation to the subject-matter of the Contract and in respect of which the Buyer is liable to the Supplier 1 1.
 Optional Intellectual Property Rights ("IPR") Clauses Not applicable 12.
 Charges The Charges for the Deliverables shall be as set out in Annex 3 - Charges 13.
 Payment Payment of undisputed invoices will be made within 30 days of receipt of invoice, which must be submitted promptly by the Supplier.
-All invoices must be sent electronically, quoting a valid Purchase Order Number (PO Number) and any other relevant details, to: The postal address for Inquiry finance is: Within 10 Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
+Within 10 Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
 You must be in receipt of a valid PO Number before submitting an invoice.
 To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, item number (if applicable) and the details (name, email, and telephone number) of your Buyer contact (i.e. Buyer Authorised Representative).
 Non-compliant invoices may be sent back to you, which may lead to a delay in payment.
 Payments will be BAC in arrears.
-If you have a query regarding an outstanding payment please contact our Accounts Payable team either by email to: , with a copy of the
+If you have a query regarding an outstanding payment please contact our Accounts Payable team either by email , with a copy of the

-Cro wn Copyright 202 23[Subject to Contract] email sent to , or by post at . between 09:00-17:00 Monday to Friday.
-14. Data Protection Liability Cap In accordance with clause 12.6 of the Conditions, the Supplier's total aggregate liability under clause 14.7.5 of the Conditions is no more than the Data Protection Liability Cap, being £500,000.
+Cro 23[Subject to Contract] email sent to between 09:00-17:00 Monday to Friday. - 14.
+Protection In accordance with clause 12.6 of the Conditions, the Supplier's total aggregate liability under clause 14.7.5 of the Conditions is no more than the Data Protection Liability Cap, being £500,000.
 15. Progress Meetings and Progress Reports The Supplier shall attend progress meetings with the Buyer every 2 months 16.
-Buyer Authorised Representative (s) For general liaison your contact will continue to be or, in their absence, 17.
+Buyer Authorised Representative (s) For general liaison your contact will continue to be 17.
 Supplier Authorised Representative (s) For general liaison your contact will continue to be 18.
 Address for notices